LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/Custom Integration.md

 redirect_from:
 sitesection: Documents
 categoryname: "Conversational AI"
-documentname: Bot Connectors
+documentname: Third-Party Bots
-permalink: bot-connectors-custom-integration.html
+permalink: third-party-bots-custom-integration.html
 indicator: both
 ---

 The following documentation outlines the configuration for a bot connector using LivePerson Functions.
 Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to LiveEngage.
 In order to achieve this, we will implement a LivePerson Functions **Custom Integration**.

-### Set Permissions
+{: .important}
 As the Custom Integration feature uses [LivePerson Functions](https://developers.liveperson.com/liveperson-functions-overview.html), it's required to enable `FaaS Admin` permissions.
 To be able to implement your own LivePerson Functions, you will also need to enable `FaaS Developer` permissions.
 Take a look at this [Getting Started Guide](function-as-a-service-getting-started.html) for more information on setting uo LivePerson Functions and its permissions.

 ### Bot Configuration